Parliament of South Australia: State First Nations Voice

+Longest-serving members

+Members of the South Australian upper and lower houses with over 30 years of service.

+The longest serving current member of Parliament is Tom Koutsantonis, who was elected to State Parliament in 1997 at age 26.

 Location

 The seat of the Parliament of South Australia is Parliament House in the state capital of Adelaide.
 Parliament House sits on the North-Western corner of the intersection of King William Street and North Terrace.
 It was built to replace the adjacent and overcrowded Parliament House, now referred to as "Old Parliament House", which dated from 1843 with extensions in 1857.
 Due to financial constraints, the current Parliament House was constructed in stages over 65 years from 1874 to 1939.

 Following the completion of the New Parliament House in 1939, The Old Parliament House has been used for a variety of functions including as a Royal Australian Air Force recruiting office, offices for government departments and as a "Constitutional Museum."
 In 1995, the building reverted to use by the parliament and has been used as offices and committee rooms ever since.